Core Module Information

 Type of Assessment Weighting % LOs covered Week due Length in Hours/Words Description

-Essay 60 1~3~4 Week 6 , WORDS= 1500 words The essay is designed to develop your practical and written skills.
+Essay 60 1~3~4 Week 6 , WORDS= 1500 words The essay is an evaluation of a particular topic, providing evidence of research through reference to published sources, demonstrating analysis/critical appraisal of your findings.

 Component 1 subtotal: 100